-By far the primary use of traffic signals is to help motorists take turns at an intersection, which engineers call assignment of right-of-way.
+Traffic signals help motorists take turns at an intersection, which engineers call providing right-of-way.
 Traffic Signals are used when other control methods, such as stop signs, do not work.
-A signal is sometimes the best solution when cars stack up on a side street, while waiting for a gap in main street traffic.
-Many times, the main street delay caused by the installation of a signal is not high compared to the delay reduction on side streets that have high traffic volumes.
+A traffic signal is sometimes the best solution when cars stack up on a side street, while waiting for a gap in main street traffic.